Michael-Jalloh/SyncDeck/readme.md

 ## The new addon uses rsync, So please install it.

 This is a Godot 4.x plugin that enables the Godot Editor to send build games to the Steam deck.
-Tested on MacOS and Linux, as the **scp** application is needed.
+Tested on Linux, as the **rsync** application is needed.
+Should work on MacOS and Windows if rsync is installed

 ## Setup
 1) Setup Password.